zac-franklin/Rusting-Raceway/README.md

 # Run
 ## With Matchmaking
 - Open Three terminals.
-- In Teremina 1 start the matchbox server:
+- In Terminal 1 start the matchbox server:
 ```
 matchbox_server
 ```